+Key Publications:

-Rey Publications: Anquetin et al. 2010; Bicalno et al., 2012; Bouchez et al. 2011; Braun et al., 2009; Flechard et al., 2011; Guyot et al., 2009; Jouquet et al., 2010; Lebel et al., 2009; Lloret et al., 2011; Ma et al., 2010; Montreuil et al., 2011; Ruiz let al., 2010; Seghieri et al., 2009.
+Anquetin et al, 2010; Bicalho et al., 2012; Bouchez et al, 2011; Braun et al., 2009; Flechard et al., 2011; Guyot et al., 2009; Jouquet et al., 2010; Lebel et al., 2009; Lloret et al., 2011; Ma et al., 2010; Montreuil et al., 2011; Ruiz let al., 2010; Seghieri et al., 2009.

 Figure 3.
 The vertical architecture of Earth's Critical Zone at the Plynlimon Critical Zone Observatory, Wales.
-Photo provided by NERC Centre for Ecology and Hydrology, Bangor, Wales.
+Photograph and permission for use provided by NERC Centre for Ecology and Hydrology, Bangor, Wales.

 An additional challenge is the translation of knowledge about Critical Zone processes and function into a quantitative description of economic services and other social value arising from these.
-This must also be incorporated into quantitative decision support tools that help environmental managers and policy makers evaluate the pros and cons of alternative, and sometime conflicting, interventions to mitigate environmental change or adapt to it.
+This must also be incorporated into quantitative decision support tools that help environmental managers and policy makers evaluate the pros and cons of alternative, and sometime conflicting, interventions to mitigate environmental change and adapt to it.